-The following table sets forth our debt capitalization at March 31, 2013 on an actual basis and on an as adjusted basis giving effect to the issuance of the Notes in this offering and the application of the net proceeds as described under "Use of Proceeds."
+The following table sets forth our cash and cash equivalents and debt capitalization as of June 30, 2017 on (i) an actual basis and (ii) an as adjusted basis after giving effect to the Transactions (assuming that the initial purchasers in the Convertible Notes Offering do not exercise their option to purchase additional Convertible Notes) and the concurrent repurchase of 4.4 million shares of our common stock from one of the initial purchasers in connection with the Convertible Notes Offering using cash on hand.
 This table should be read in conjunction with our historical consolidated financial statements and the notes thereto incorporated by reference in this prospectus supplement.